OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 ---
-title: Build an Outlook add-in with the unified manifest for Microsoft 365 (preview)
+title: Build an Outlook add-in with the unified manifest for Microsoft 365
-description: Learn how to build a simple Outlook task pane add-in with the unified manifest for Microsoft 365. ms.date: 12/11/2023 ms.service: outlook ms.localizationpriority: high
+description: Learn how to build a simple Outlook task pane add-in with the unified manifest for Microsoft 365. ms.date: 01/26/2024 ms.service: outlook ms.localizationpriority: high
 ---

-# Build an Outlook add-in with the unified manifest for Microsoft 365 (preview)
+# Build an Outlook add-in with the unified manifest for Microsoft 365

 There are two tools that you can use to create an Outlook Add-in project that uses the unified manifest for Microsoft 365.
 This article describes how to do it with the Yeoman generator for Office (also called "Yo Office").
-Alternatively, you can create an Outlook add-in project with the Teams Toolkit as described at [Create Office Add-in projects with Teams Toolkit (preview)](../develop/teams-toolkit-overview.md).
+Alternatively, you can create an Outlook add-in project with the Teams Toolkit as described at [Create Office Add-in projects with Teams Toolkit](../develop/teams-toolkit-overview.md).

 In this article, you'll walk through the process of building an Outlook task pane add-in that displays a property of a selected message, triggers a notification on the reading pane, and inserts text into a message on the compose pane.
-This add-in will use a preview version of the unified, JSON-formatted manifest that Teams extensions, like custom tabs and messaging extensions, use.
-For more information about this manifest, see [Unified manifest for Microsoft 365 (preview)](../develop/unified-manifest-overview.md).
+This add-in will use the unified manifest for Microsoft 365.
+For more information about this manifest, see [Unified manifest for Microsoft 365](../develop/unified-manifest-overview.md).

 > [!NOTE]
-> The new manifest is available for preview and is supported only on Outlook for Windows.
-It is subject to change based on feedback.
-We encourage experienced add-in developers to experiment with it.
-The preview manifest should not be used in production add-ins.
+> The unified manifest is supported only on Outlook for Windows.
+We are working to support it in other platforms and other Office applications.

-The preview is only supported in Office downloaded from a Microsoft 365 subscription and installed on Windows.

 > [!TIP]
 > If you want to build an Outlook add-in using the XML manifest, see [Build your first Outlook add-in](outlook-quickstart.md).